Dermah/pulsar/README.md

 ![Pulsar starting up on a screen](http://pulsar.dermah.org/pulsar.jpg)

 PULSAR makes a grid of screens do co-ordinated stuff.
-It is based on the [p5 javascript drawing framework](http://p5js.org/) and [socket.io](http://socket.io)
+It is based on the [p5 javascript drawing framework](http://p5js.org/) and [socket.io](http://socket.io).

+The current setup is there is one nodejs based server that sends signals to connected clients and tells them what to do.
+It's hard to explain what this thing does, so watch [this video](http://youtu.be/Ccd-JkUxiU0) to see what it's capable of.

 ## Install